ikko/sym/docs/paper/A_Principled_Framework.md

      6 Discussion and Future Work

-     The   «symbol» framework  offers a compelling approach to symbolic computation and knowledge graph  construction  in Python.
+     The   «symb» framework  offers a compelling approach to symbic computation and knowledge graph  construction  in Python.
 Its core strengths lie in its principled design, emphasizing canonical identity, graph-centricity, and dynamic extensibility.
 This combination provides a flexible  and efficient substrate for modeling complex, evolving systems, as demonstrated by its application across the IC product lifecycle at H.A.L.42 Inc.

-     From a   theoretical  perspective, «symbol» contributes to  the ongoing discourse on dynamic knowledge representation.
-Its   ability to seamlessly integrate data with behavior through mixins,     and to manage the lifecycle of symbolic entities from fluid conceptualization to immutable     stability, offers a practical  realization  of adaptive knowledge systems.
+     From a   theoretical  perspective, «symb» contributes to  the ongoing discourse on dynamic knowledge representation.
+Its   ability to seamlessly integrate data with behavior through mixins,     and to manage the lifecycle of symbic entities from fluid conceptualization to immutable     stability, offers a practical  realization  of adaptive knowledge systems.
 The explicit tracking of  origin further enhances its utility for provenance and data lineage in complex pipelines.